Academic Calendar 2024-2025

 Transfers from full-time to part-time status will be considered in the following circumstances:

-Students request this status and receive permission for it by completing and submitting a request form, available as an e-form or PDF, from the SGSPA website: Part Time Status.
+Students request this status and receive permission for it by completing and submitting an online request form, accessible from the SGSPA website: Part Time Status.

 Additional documentation is required to support a request to change to part time status in some cases.
 These requirements are stated on the form.